Jefferson County Airpark: Rebuilding an airport (1992–1996)

-1996-Present
+1996–present

 Mr. Eric Bates of Bates Bros.
 Amusements was the first business to realize the advantages of being located at the Airpark.
 Subsequently, Mr. Bates expanded his operation intro three additional businesses, namely A.R.M.
 U.S., American Superior Lighting, and Illumitec.

 In August 1998 the board successfully petitioned the Jefferson County Commissioners to purchase, at a cost of $350,000, a 167-acre farm that was adjacent to the Airpark.
 It and the Airpark were only separated by County Road 33 at the 14 end of the runway.
 This land purchase permitted the expansion and improvement of the Airpark.
 This move allowed the authority to begin the second phase of the twenty-year airport improvement plan.
 The first step of this phase was the removal of a small hill and tree obstructions located on the newly purchased land.
 The second step was the relocation of County Road 33 to accommodate the extension of the runway.
 This extension increased the length of the runway to its current 4400 feet with room to grow to 5000 feet.
 This expansion was followed by the addition of a second 10,000-gallon above-ground fuel tank to allow the sale of jet fuel.

 In June 2007 ground was broken for a new terminal building, with construction completed a year later.
 Located southeast from the old terminal across the apron, the new facility is situated roughly mid-field with a view from one end of the runway to the other.
 With nearly double the amount of available space, the new building allows the Airpark to increase the conveniences and amenities provided to pilots.
 The Airpark now has multiple bathrooms equipped with showers, a dedicated pilots' lounge/snooze room, a flight-planning room, and a larger conference room available for meetings or presentations.

 In April 2008 STAT MedEvac, a division of the Center for Emergency Medicine of Western Pennsylvania, became based at the Airpark.

 April 2009 saw the beginning of construction on a new 60 by 60-foot hangar for corporate aircraft.
 This new hangar is located near the location of the original hangars towards the southeast end of the airfield.
 On April 16, 2010, a windstorm damaged the old hangars.
 The roof of the smaller of the World War II surplus hangars was lifted off of its framework and dropped onto the larger of the two.
 The related damage sustained to the structures rendered the buildings unsound and they were condemned.
 Although they were the most visible links to the airport's history, they will be replaced with new hangars along with further renovations of the apron area at the southeast end of the field.